Feeds:

 Posts Tagged ‘Xinjiang’

-Over 80% of the businesses in Tazhong are related to the flesh trade, be it the hair salons without a single scissor or hairdryer in them, the massage parlors that offer reflexology and more, the karaoke joints, the “recreation” centers, or the only hotel in town.
+I soon find out that over 80% of the businesses in Tazhong are related to the flesh trade, be it the barber shops without a single scissor or hairdryer in them, the massage parlors that offer foot massage and more, the karaoke joints, the “recreation” centers, or the only hotel in town.

 Read Full Post »